saezlab/FUNKI/README.md

 # FUNKI <img style="float: right; margin-left: 3em" width="300" alt="funki logo" src="./images/funki_humanAndMice_whitebackground.jpg">

 FUNKI is a web application that connects prior knowledge with your datasets.
 It is written in python and uses the package *streamlit* to build the graphical user interface.

+Included in this repository is the 'standard-workflows' Python package which provides functions for preprocessing, differential expression and prior knowledge analysis for mouse or human, bulk or single cell data.
+The 'Template' folder includes the basic setup for a new analysis.
+You can find the scripts for a bulk, single cell and pseudobulk analysis there together with instructions on the needed adjustments for your analysis.
+Please make sure to use the 'dev' branch of the repository together with the template.
+The latest version of the standard-workflows package is not merged into the main branch, yet.

-To provide feedback or ask for help, you can open an *issue* in this repository or write to *hanna.schumacher@uni-heidelberg.de* .
+To provide feedback or ask for help, you can open an *issue* in this repository or write to *hanna@schumacher-home.de* .

 </br>
 </br>